bararchy/servo/README.md

 ## Development

 - [ ] Add more protocols
-- [ ] Add databse to store mails, users, etc.. (mariaDB ? maybe PG ? )
+- [x] Add databse to store mails, users, etc.. (mariaDB ? maybe PG ? )
+  - [ ] Add more functionallity to the Storage class
 - [ ] Add support for openssl\STARTLS
+- [ ] Add SMTP client \ forwarder under the delivery folder
+- [ ] Add validation using RFC 2822
+- [ ] Add support for authentication

 ## Contributing